November 25th, 2008 § comments

 Shave a minute off the sentence handed down.

-Put a staple in the ear of your beloved;
+Put a staple in the ear of your beloved

-You’ll recognize her when she comes around.
+So you’ll recognize her when she comes around.

 Tick-tock-tick, the windows all are closing.